bloody2927/Wotlk-Server/.github/README.md

 Clean Core: Keep the core as close to upstream AzerothCore as possible to make merging updates easy.

-Learning Project: Building, maintaining, and extending a WoW 3.3.5a server as part of my apprenticeship (starting 08/2025).
+Learning Project: Building, maintaining, and extending a WoW 3.3.5a server as part of my apprenticeship.
 Focus: Build/CI, C++ scripting, SQL, structure & server operation.

 Repository Overview
 Wotlk-Server/